 Fellowship Cross-Track Learning Activities

-Because we are one fellowship, fellows across both tracks engage in multiple learning activities together (currently via Zoom/remote platforms) including:
+Because we are one fellowship, fellows across all tracks engage in multiple learning activities together (currently via Zoom/remote platforms) including:

-- Department of Psychiatry Grand Rounds/Town Hall (1 hour): This weekly forum features research and clinical presentations by local, regional and national experts in selected areas of psychiatry and psychology.
-In addition, our Office of Diversity, Inclusion, Culture and Equity hosts several town hall presentations to maintain a steady focus on celebrating diversity and engaging in anti-racist activities.
+- Department of Psychiatry Grand Rounds (weekly 1-2 hours): This weekly forum features research and clinical presentations by local, regional and national experts in selected areas of psychiatry and psychology.
+In addition, our Office of Consumers, Communications and Community Affairs hosts several presentations to build a community where everyone feels seen, heard, and empowered.
+Occasionally, the speaker will meet with interdisciplinary trainees for an extra discussion session.
 Fellows are able to attend Grand Rounds in other departments that are germane to their track/learning goals (i.e., Pediatrics, Public Health, Family Medicine)

 - SafeSide (Suicide Prevention) Workshop, (5 hours) The overall goal of this video-based education is to prepare trainees with the knowledge and skills needed to conduct person-centered, standard-of-care interviews, risk assessments, safety planning, documentation, and decisions with suicidal patients.